martavp/pv-textbook/README.md

 This repository includes relevant links and solutions to problems associated with the book "Fundamentals of Solar Cells and Photovoltaic Systems Engineering" (to be published in 2024).

+If you detect any error, please [open an issue](https://github.com/martavp/pv-textbook/issues) and we will try to fix it.
+Ideally, you can also pull request the fix.

 ## Usage

 You can go to a nice visualization of the problems [here](https://martavp.github.io/pv-textbook/intro.html) (or following the web address displayed on the top right corner of this repository).